Recent from talks

 Leonard Patrick

 Leonard "Lenny" Patrick (October 6, 1913 – March 1, 2006) was Jewish-American organized crime figure affiliated with the Italian-American Chicago Outfit.
 Along with his partner David Yaras, he was one of the most active of the organized crime hitmen during the 1940s till the 1960s.
-Patrick was involved in bookmaking and extortion, later becoming a government informant.
+Together with Yaras, he rose to become the leader of Jewish organized crime in Chicago.
+Patrick was involved in bookmaking and extortion, later becoming the highest-ranking organized crime informant in Chicago up until that time.

 Patrick was born on 6 October 1913 in Chicago, Illinois.
 He was the son of Morris and Ester Patrick, both Jewish immigrants from England.
 His mother died when he was five, leaving his father unable to care for Patrick and his three brothers.
 They were placed in the care of an orphanage.
 He attended Shepard Grammar School, which he left after completing the seventh grade.
 He then got a job as a delivery boy.